Webbarrr/Doggo.Cli/README.md

 4. Doggo.Cli.exe fetch -b <breed>
 5. Doggo.clie.exe fetch --breed <breed>

+Thank you to [MarkWAppleton](https://github.com/MarkWAppleton) to reducing the build size by 85.5%

 # Building
 1. Ensure you have the dotnet cli installed